abetusk/iao/doc/lessons-learned-wfc/Lessons-WFC.md

 > ... it doesn't do the actual quantum mechanics, but it was inspired by QM

 The implementation that will be discussed in this article is more of a "Wave Function Collapse" (WFC) inspired algorithm as it doesn't take any input image or scene.
-Instead, it uses a constructed 3D tileset to create 3D structures using a type of constraint propagation and chooses candidate tile positions to collapse via entropy minimization.
+Instead, it uses a constructed 3D tileset to create 3D structures.
+The algorithm propagates constraints after choosing candidate tile positions to collapse via entropy minimization.

 Briefly, this means for any state of the system, entries are removed if their presence would create a contradiction.
 Once all contradictions are removed, a candidate tile is chosen based on how "constrained" it is.